 The one thing the Hilton doesn’t have is a great beach.
 They have a manmade inland lagoon instead where guests float around in kayaks, paddle boats and rafts. (‘Anaeho‘omalu Beach is a half-mile walk or drive south.)
 In terms of amenities, the Hilton Waikoloa is an excellent place for families.
 Kids will never get bored here.
 There’s a shallow swimming pool with a sandy beach at one end, a water slide and enough activities to wear out any teen or crumb-cruncher.
 Consider a ground floor cabana room in the Lagoon Tower in front of the dolphin pool where kids can frolic on the grass.
-There is also a “Splash & Relax” program, which gets non-overnight guests a room and use of pool for the day (10 a.m.–6 p.m.) for $160/day for up to four people.
+There is also a Day Pass program, which gets non-overnight guests use of the pool for the day (10 a.m.–6 p.m.).

 The resort might seem overwhelming at first.
 It cost over a third of a billion dollars back in the ’80s to construct, and a staggering 1,200 employees are needed to run it all.
 You won’t see all of them running around, however.
 That’s because they go from here to there via an extensive underground tunnel network.
 When you’re down there, you’re likely to run into your chef in uniform cruising along on a three-wheeled bike.
 You may wish you had one to get around the enormous property.
 This resort is nicknamed Hilton Walks-a-lot for a reason.